 So I've done my best to show you only the properties and places within Wydown Skinker and not Clayton, MO.
 I'll leave documenting the 91 suburban cities of St. Louis County to the next guy, my task is to talk up St. Louis.

 And talking up Wydown Skinker is easy.
 It's got some of the finest apartment buildings in the city.
 Not just the multi-families, but the high rises as well.
 The high rise apartment buildings along Skinker may be the most handsome in all the city, at least rivaling the Central West End and Downtown.

 Here are some of the low rise apartments:

 Not too bad, eh?
 But my favorite draw to Wydown Skinker are the high rises that overlook the park:

-There are many other interesting sites and institutions within W/S including
+There are many other interesting sites and institutions within W/S including the Vedanta Society:

 The homes of Wydown Skinker are certainly exclusive and beautiful.

 Although the photo quality is poor, check out the pitch on this roof toward the right:

 Man, the 1920's were good to St. Louis.

 Make no mistake, this is an exclusive neighborhood.
 But, the cool thing about St. Louis is that these large homes built with such pride and craftsmanship are attainable by the hoi polloi.
 You don't have to be a bazillionaire to own a home like these.
 There are plenty of homes very similar in style, stature and size in Visitation Park, Academy, West End, etc. that are rehab ready to become showplaces and swanky neighborhoods just like Wydown Skinker.